Why we pick up fallen stones in the cemetery

 in the silence and secludedness of the cemetery

 In lives like ours, we need constant reminders that we are not separate.
 We are a mere moment — created by what came before and made to be potent matter for what comes next.
-We exist in a context, you might say.
+We exist in the context, you might say.

 How we show up for an old wobbly rock, with its etchings long faded away, feels like the perfect way in to think about how we honor our planet.